Skip to main content

 Quick Answer for DFW Drivers

 Liability-only covers what you owe others — required by Texas at 30/60/25.
 Full coverage adds comprehensive and collision so your own vehicle is repaired or replaced.
 The right choice for DFW drivers depends on vehicle value, loan status, and risk tolerance.
 Lenders require full coverage on financed vehicles.
-For a paid-off vehicle, the break-even rule is simple: if your vehicle is worth less than 10x your annual full-coverage premium, liability-only usually wins.
+For a paid-off vehicle, the break-even rule is simple: if your vehicle is worth less than 10x the annual premium difference between full coverage and liability-only, liability-only usually wins.
 A typical DFW liability-only policy starts at $28/month; full coverage runs $95-$220/month depending on ZIP, history, and deductible.
-A-LA Auto Insurance, TDI License #3107286, compares 35+ carriers and prices both options side-by-side at every quote across 15 DFW offices.
+A-LA Auto Insurance, TDI License #3107286, compares 35+ carriers and prices both options side-by-side at every quote across 14 DFW offices.

 DFW family choosing liability vs full coverage with A-LA agent